 Florida is a haven for many boaters.
 With miles of coastline, rivers, and lakes, a waterway is never far from most residents.
 However, boating accidents are also a feature of Florida’s waterways.
 Based on statistics kept by the state’s Fish and Wildlife Conservation Commission, almost 2 recreational boating accidents happen every day.
 About five people die every month in boating fatalities.

 If you or a loved one has been injured, there are steps you should take to preserve your right to compensation.
-Contact the Fort Lauderdale boat accident lawyers at the Leifer Law Firm for more information.
+Contact the Fort Lauderdale boat accident lawyers at Leifer & Ramirez for more information.

 Document the Boating Accident

 Your ability to get compensation will depend on your ability to show that someone was responsible for your boating accident and injury.
 To that end, you need to fully document the accident, so remember to do the following:

 Report the accident to the authorities.
 Florida law requires that you file a boating accident report in several situations, such as whenever a vessel has sustained at least $2,000 in damage or whenever someone has sustained an injury that requires more than first aid.
 You also must report the accident if someone died

 Document the damage to the boat.
 Use your smartphone to take pictures that show where the boat collided with another object.